becky-cloud/Building-Molecules/README.md

-# This is a submission for my QTM 250 course
+# This is a submission for my QTM 250 course.
+## Kindly find "Manipulation and display of chemical structures" by Greg Landrum under "Sanitization.ipynb"